Edza/DrumPads/README.md

 machine using your computer keyboard, mouse, or touchscreen.

 It was originally written for webOS as a paid app.
-It was later ported to Windows and Linux and released on http://zetacentauri.com.
+It was later ported to Windows and Linux and released on the Zeta Centauri website.
 It was also ported to OSX but never released.

 A prebuilt Windows installer is available in the installer directory here: